Keynotes • March 23, 2018

 It is simply a replacement for the religion of Christianity or some other religion.
 Almost all religions I know of that are taught in world religion class include the afterlife as a major – the afterlife makes sense of the now.
 We’ve replaced that with legacy projects.
 That’s another term for it I just came up with.
 But the casua sui project: What makes your life meaningful?

 That’s the Wolverine question.
 “What are you going to, do Wolverine?
-You got an extra hundred years to live, extra hundred years to kill people [INAUDIBLE 00:45:09].
+You got an extra hundred years to live, extra hundred years to kill people or to save people.
 What are you going to do?”

 He’s like, “Fuck this, I’m going to the forest.
 I don’t want anything to do with any of you guys because none of it means anything.
 They all die in the end anyway.”
 So that’s actually that’s what happened in Logan.
 They all died anyway.
 And Professor X is like, “No, Logan.
 It means something.
 Your life means something!”